-- 01.0 Demonstrate expertise in a specific occupation contained within the career cluster. - 02.0 Conduct investigative research on a selected topic related to the career cluster using approved research methodology, interpret findings, and prepare a presentation to defend results. - 03.0 Apply enhanced leadership and professional career skills. - 04.0 Demonstrate higher order critical thinking and reasoning skills appropriate for the selected program of study.
+- 01.0 Demonstrate expertise in a specific occupation contained within the career cluster. - O2.0 Conduct investigative research on a selected topic related to the career cluster using approved research methodology, interpret findings, and prepare a presentation to defend results. - 03.0 Apply enhanced leadership and professional career skills. - 04.0 Demonstrate higher order critical thinking and reasoning skills appropriate for the selected program of study.

 Course Title: Diversified Education Directed Study

-Course Number: 8300100

-Course Credit: Multiple

-CTE Standards and Benchmarks

-01.01 The benchmarks will be selected from the appropriate curriculum frameworks and determined by the instructor based upon the individual student's assessed needs.

-02.0 Conduct investigative research on a selected topic related to the career cluster using approved research methodology, interpret findings, and prepare a presentation to defend results - the student will be able to:

-02.01 Select investigative study referencing prior research and knowledge.
+CTE S Standards and Benchmarks 01.0 Demonstrate expertise in a specific occupation within the career cluster - the student will be able to: 01.01 The benchmarks will be selected from the appropriate curriculum frameworks and determined by the instructor based upon the individual student's assessed needs.
+02.0 Conduct investigative research on a selected topic related to the career cluster using approved research methodology, interpret findings, and prepare a presentation to defend results - the student will be able to: 02.01 Select investigative study referencing prior research and knowledge.
 02.02 Collect, organize and analyze data accurately and precisely.
 02.03 Develop procedures to test the research.
 02.04 Report, display and defend the results of investigations to an audience that might include professionals and technical experts.

-03.0 Apply enhanced leadership and professional career skills - the student will be able to:

-03.01 Develop and present a professional presentation offering potential solutions to a current issue.
+03.0 Apply enhanced leadership and professional career skills - the student will be able to: 03.01 Develop and present a professional presentation offering potential solutions to a current issue.
 03.02 Enhance leadership and career skills through work-based learning including job placement, job shadowing, entrepreneurship, internship, or a virtual experience.
 03.03 Participate in leadership development opportunities available through the appropriate student organization and/or other professional organizations.
 03.04 Enhance written and oral communications through the development of presentations, public speaking, and live and/or virtual interviews.

-04.0 Demonstrate higher order critical thinking and reasoning skills appropriate for the selected program of study - the student will be able to:

-04.01 Use mathematical and/or scientific skills to solve problems encountered in the chosen occupation.
+04.0 Demonstrate higher order critical thinking and reasoning skills appropriate for the selected program of study - the student will be able to: 04.01 Use mathematical and/or scientific skills to solve problems encountered in the chosen occupation.
 04.02 Read and interpret information relative to the chosen occupation.
 04.03 Locate and evaluate key elements of oral and written information.

 04.04 Analyze and apply data and/or measurements to solve problems and interpret documents.
 04.05 Construct charts/tables/graphs using functions and data.